thalitsms/parentsChallenge/README.md

-# SpringBoot WebMVC Parent-Child Challenge
+# 🚀 SpringBoot WebMVC Parent-Child Challenge

-## Overview
+## 📖 Overview

-This project revolves around a system with two core tables: `PARENT` and `CHILD`.
-They have the following data:
+In this challenge, you'll embark on a journey through the familial relationships between parents and their children, represented by two main tables: `PARENT` and `CHILD`.

-### PARENT:
+### 🧑‍🦱 PARENT Table:

 | Id | Name |
 |---|------|